Colorectal Cancer

 Prevention of Colorectal Cancer

-A healthy lifestyle can prevent or reduce the risk of developing colorectal cancer.
+A healthy lifestyle can reduce the risk of developing colorectal cancer.

-1. Eat more food rich in fibre, such as whole-grains, beans, fruits and vegetables
+1. Consume more high-fibre food, e.g. whole-grains, beans, fruits and vegetables

-4. Maintain healthy body weight and waist circumference
+6. Maintain an optimal body weight and waist circumference

 Colorectal Cancer Screening

-The purpose of colorectal cancer screening is to identify people who have colorectal cancer or people at increased risk of disease before they have any symptoms, so that treatment could be commenced earlier.
+There may be no apparent symptoms at early stage of colorectal cancer.
+The purpose of colorectal cancer screening is early identification of people who have the disease or at increased risk of it, before the symptoms arise, so that treatment could be commenced earlier.

-The Government’s Cancer Expert Working Group on Cancer Prevention and Screening (CEWG) recommends that people at average risk aged between 50 and 75 should consult their doctors to consider one of the following screening methods:
+The Cancer Expert Working Group on Cancer Prevention and Screening (CEWG) established by the Government recommends that people aged between 50 and 75 and at average risk should consult their doctors to consider one of the following screening methods:

 1. Annual or biennial faecal occult blood test (FOBT); or